Housing in Santa Barbara: Challenges and Opportunities

 Location: Santa Barbara Central Library, 40 East Anapamu Street.

-Join UCSB Reads 2023 and SBPL’s Book to Action program for a panel discussion with local experts who will discuss housing policy challenges and possible solutions.
+Join UCSB Reads 2023 and Santa Barbara Public Library's Book to Action Program for a panel discussion with local experts who will discuss housing policy challenges and possible solutions.

 This event is in conjunction with SBPL’s annual Book to Action selection “Golden Gates: The Housing Crisis and a Reckoning for the American Dream” by Conor Dougherty, and UCSB Library's "one-book" program UCSB Reads 2023.
 The UCSB Reads 2023 selection, “Happy City: Transforming Our Lives Through Urban Design” by Charles Montgomery, explores how city planning and personal decisions can have profound implications for social equity, sustainability, and our overall well-being.